bahorn/skp/README.md

 to patch the kernel.
 We jump to our code by going to `0x100_000 + offset - start of .text`.

-This is done as page tables are setup at this point, and will cut off our appended data from being accessed relatively.
+This is done as the kernel relocates itself at this point, and will cut off our appended data from being accessed relatively.
-But there remains the mapping at 0x100_000, which we can use if we set the `pref_address` in the x86 boot protocol [3].
+But there remains the original mapping 0x100_000, which we can use if we set the `pref_address` and disable relocation in the x86 boot protocol [3].

 Our code here will then copy the remaining data into a known cavity in the kernel image, and hook an initcall to transfer control to it.